 Cash Price – Futures Price = Basis (at a specific point in time)

-A producer’s decision as to when and how to market their crops or livestock can have as big an impact on their net bottom line profit as any production decision they may make throughout the year.
-Farmers today have more marketing alternatives than in the past and face a complex and fast paced marketing system.
-They need to compare the traditional marketing methods of making cash sales at harvest (or before harvest, on guaranteed insured bushels), or when livestock are ready for market, to forward contracting or hedging with futures or options.
-To do this they need to thoroughly understand the relationship between different quotes in prices, to be able to compare them equally in terms of time, place and the quality.
+A producer’s decision as to when and how to market their crops or livestock can have as significant an impact on their net bottom line profit as any production decision they may make throughout the year.
+Farmers today have more marketing alternatives than in the past and face a complex and fast-paced marketing system.
+Therefore, they need to compare the traditional marketing methods of making cash sales at harvest (or before harvest, on guaranteed insured bushels, or when livestock are ready for market to forward contracting or hedging with futures or options.
+To do this, they need to thoroughly understand the relationship between different quotes in price, to be able to compare them equally in terms of time, place,e and the quality.

-As stated above the relationship between the cash and futures price is known as the “basis”.
+As stated above, the relationship between the cash and futures price is known as the “basis”.
 In marketing, basis generally refers to the difference between a price in a particular cash market and a specific futures contract price.
-Basis “localizes” the futures price with respect to location, time, and quality.
+Basis “localizes” the futures priceconcerningo location, time, and quality.
 Understanding basis makes it possible to compare the “futures market price quotes” with cash and “forward contract” price quotes.

 The formula for calculating basis is: Cash Price – Futures Price = Basis at a specific point in time.
 A negative basis implies the futures price is greater than the cash price, and a positive basis implies that the futures price is less than the cash price.

 In this formula, the “cash price” is for a specific location, time, and product quality.
 The location may be a specific elevator, ethanol plant, packer, etc., or it may represent an average price for the general area.
 The time may represent a specific day or possibly a weekly average.
 Quality may be what grade or corn you have or the weight of your cattle.
 The “futures price” in the formula is for a contract for the same time the cash price represents.
 The quality of the product in the futures contract price is standardized.